xaviripo/bachelor-thesis/thesis/contents/4-rp2/3-construction-pushout.md

 After all, there are only two ways to identify \szero{} with $A$.
 This identification is uniquely determinated by the image of \north{} through the path.

-The proof of the lemma is slightly technical and requires introducing results about pointed types that are out of scope, so we skip directly to building $\RP^n$ and $\cov^n$:
+The proof of the lemma is given in [@buchholtz_real_2017, Corollary II.6].
+It is slightly technical and requires introducing results about pointed types that are out of scope, so we skip directly to building $\RP^n$ and $\cov^n$:

 - For the base case ($n = -1$), we take $\RP^{-1} :\equiv \zero$, the empty type.
 Then, there is only one candidate for $\cov^{-1}$, which is the only function of type $\zero \rightarrow \universe_{\szero}$.